What is Content Strategy for the Web?

 Here are some other characteristics of content strategy that I find particularly clarifying:

-- Sustainability: If at the end of the day you can’t execute your plan on an ongoing basis, from a resource or timing perspective, was it ever the right plan at all?
+- Sustainable: If at the end of the day you can’t execute your plan on an ongoing basis, from a resource or timing perspective, was it ever the right plan at all?

-- Purpose: Meaning.
+- Purposeful: Meaning.
 Intent.
 Whichever way you want to splice it.
 Content needs a goal and direction in order to succeed.

 - Engaging: This is probably the most overused (or misused) word in any discussion about content, so let’s pin it down.
 Engagement means that the content captures the attention of its audience (through its high relevance and quality), and motivates them to feel, understand, or do something.
 That’s the real mark of engagement.